 If you have not used Couchdrop yet, you will not see any Storage Buckets.
 We now need to create a new Storage Bucket for Dropbox.
 You can create as many storage buckets as desired, and associate different permissions and paths for each.

-Click Add Bucket and you will be presented with options to configure a bucket.
+Click Add Storage and you will be presented with options to configure a bucket, select Dropbox.

 Here you need to specify a destination path, permission mode and bucket type.
 The path is what identifies this specific storage bucket when you are downloading or uploading files.
 For our example, we will leave it as "/" and we will configure the bucket type as "Dropbox".